deciduously/music/post.md

 We're going to do a little produce raw audio of this sine wave using [analog-to-digital conversion](https://en.wikipedia.org/wiki/Analog-to-digital_converter).
 That's a super fancy term for something that isn't that complicated conceptually.
 If you already know how we're doing this part, feel free to skip this explanation.

 A sine wave, as we've seen, is smooth.
 However, what's a graph but a visualization of a function.
 There's some function `mySineWave(x) = x` that's this wave when we put in a bunch of fractional numbers between *x* and *x*.
 Each time we're back at `x` is the top of the circle - back at one, and it's gonna cycle at *x*Hz (by definition).
-It stands to reason that at 0 time it'd be at the top, at .25 it'd be a quarter through, .125 an eight, etc ad infinitum.
 The  `for (i = 0; i < 1; i += 0.0001)` loop is doing exactly that, calculating a series of adjacent points at a fixed interval (`0.0001`) that satisfy the function of this wave.
 That's our analog-to-digital conversion  - we've taken something smooth, a sine wave, and made it digital, or made up of discrete points.

 There's a number of channels meaning is the number of frequencies - that's a cool jumping off point, but we're just working with one.
 The sample rate is how many points to store each cycle, which is how high-fidelity this "digital snapshot" of the wave is.
 Lots of applications use, [44.1KHz](https://en.wikipedia.org/wiki/44,100_Hz), is a standard sample rate [sample rate](https://en.wikipedia.org/wiki/Sampling_(signal_processing)#Sampling_rate) - a bit higher than 10KHz like the example.
 According to the [sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), the threshold for ensuring you've captured a sufficient sample from an analog signal is that the sample rate must be greater than twice the frequency you you're sampling.
 Humans can hear about 20Hz to 20,000Hz.
 This means we need at least 40,000 samples, and 44,100 exceeds that.
 I [don't understand](https://en.wikipedia.org/wiki/Transition_band) the reason for the specific 4.1k overage, but it's The Standard.
 Similarly, [16-bit samples](https://en.wikipedia.org/wiki/Audio_bit_depth) is commonly seen thing, so who am I to say otherwise.
 The maximum amplitude this struct can represent is the maximum wave that fits in a 16-bit sample, because that's the biggest *x* will ever be in either direction - `1` or `-1`.